Research on private companies.

-Research on private companies we find interesting.
-Scored across team, market, traction, and timing.
+Companies we find interesting, scored across team, market, traction, and timing.
 Sourced, dated, and updated.

 Wideframe automates video prep, but Adobe may copy the moat quickly.